New feature roundup: Integrations and data collection

 Datadog’s expansion into application performance monitoring was arguably our biggest development over the past year.
 APM is now bundled with the Datadog Agent, so you can easily deploy it across your entire infrastructure with a one-line installation.
 Like the rest of the Datadog Agent, all of the source code for our APM instrumentation is open source and completely customizable.

-Datadog APM currently supports Go, Ruby, and Python applications, and includes auto-instrumentation for popular web frameworks like Django, Ruby on Rails, and Gin, as well as data stores like Redis and Elasticsearch.
+At launch time, Datadog APM supported applications written in Ruby, Python, and Go, and more languages are now being added.
+APM also includes auto-instrumentation for popular web frameworks like Django, Ruby on Rails, and Gin, as well as data stores like Redis and Elasticsearch.
 You can also collect custom traces from your applications using our open source client libraries.
 With APM built into Datadog, you can track application performance and trace requests across service boundaries, then investigate issues by drilling down into the underlying infrastructure.
 Get the rundown in this two-minute video: